Sony Interactive Entertainment is pivoting away from porting PlayStation first-party single-player games to PC, according to a new report.

 During an interview on the latest episode of the Triple Click podcast, Bloomberg’s Jason Schreier mentioned that while Sony Interactive Entertainment’s live service titles will still appear on PC, its traditional, single-player exclusives may no longer be part of that strategy.
 “I mean, I think for them, their strategy is like, live service games are coming to PC,” he said.
 “But I think the sense I’m getting is that they’re backing away from putting their exclusive console stuff like traditional single-player stuff on PC.”

 Schreier also questioned how commercially impactful those PC releases were.
 “I’m not sure how super successful those PC releases were,” he said, later clarifying, “Yeah, like commercially successful.”
-Schreier added, “I don’t think it was that successful in the first place.
+He added, “I don’t think it was that successful in the first place.
 So I don’t know.
 It doesn’t seem like it’s going to be that big of a blow.”

 Comparing the strategy to “put[ting] that genie back in the bottle,” Schreier argued that Sony never fully committed to day-and-date PC launches in the first place.
-“The PC releases were always just kind of late to the party,” he said, describing the approach as “always kind of half dipping their toe in the water… like half entering the pool in the first place with that, with the staggered releases.”
+“The PC releases were always just kind of late to the party,” he said, describing the approach as “always kind of half dipping their toe in the water, like half entering the pool in the first place with the staggered releases.”